wsrn829/wsrn829/README.md

 All five aspects seem simpler for the former (not saying Django is "easier" than FastAPI, just that I'm better at it at the moment 🙂);\
 if I can't figure out how to deploy TaskTales, I don't think I could get how to deploy ThriveTogether.\
-I need to figure out a set rule for deployment, **no matter how general it would be.** [*CI/CD - he Most Crucial DevOps Practice.*](https://www.simplilearn.com/tutorials/devops-tutorial/continuous-delivery-and-continuous-deployment)
+I need to figure out a set rule for deployment, **no matter how general it would be.** [*CI/CD - The Most Crucial DevOps Practice.*](https://www.simplilearn.com/tutorials/devops-tutorial/continuous-delivery-and-continuous-deployment)

 -------------------------------------